Projects

 A healthy Mogurnda and a diseased one

 Balcanoona is the headquarters of the Park and the rangers live there.
-Also on site is the Park office, The old homestead, the new homestead, the rejuvenated shearing shed and the shearer’s quarters.
-The Friends have been revegetating the surroundings with indigenous seedling plants grown from seed collected from the local area.
+Also on site is the Park office and associated buildings, the old and new homesteads, three Ranger’s houses, public toilet and shower facilities the rejuvenated shearing shed and the shearer’s quarters.
+Since 2019, the Friends have been revegetating the surroundings with indigenous seedling plants grown from seed collected from the local area.
 Go to the revegetation page for more details.

 Roger, Bill and Lyn planting in Area 1

 Remote or “trail” cameras are attached to a tree or other structure and take a series of photographs when triggered.
 A trigger occurs when something of a different temperature from that of the surroundings enters the field of view.
 This could be a mammal, a bird or even an insect.
-And sometimes the trigger is waving vegetation that has grown up in view of the camera.
 The result is thousands of images recorded on the SD card.
 The Friends view and score these images to get an appreciation of the numbers and change in numbers of (for example) Yellow-Footed Rock Wallabies.
 Go to the wildlife monitoring page for more details.
+Read a report here.

 Feral goats in Weetootla gorge